How to Git Squash Commits?

 git push origin main --force

-Yeah that's how you can clean up your commit history, see you in the next article.
+Yes, that's how you can clean up your commit history.
+See you in the next article.